CaseyOchieng/Bank-react/README.md

 After forking the project:

 1. Run `npm install` in your terminal.
-2. Run `npm run server`.
+2. Run `npm run-script`.
 This will run your backend on port `8001`.
 3. In a new terminal, run `npm start`.
 This will run your React app on port `8000`.

-Make sure to open [http://localhost:8001/transactions](http://localhost:8001/transactions) in the browser to verify that your backend is working before you proceed!
+Make sure to open [http://localhost:8001/transactions](http://localhost:8001/transactions) in the browser to verify that your backend is working before you proceed!.

-The app uses [Semantic UI](https://semantic-ui.com/) for styling.
-If you see any unfamiliar classNames on some components, don't sweat!
-That's coming from Semantic UI and you shouldn't need to touch it.

 ## Endpoints